︎ About

 field of study

-is the design practice of Trevor Embury—a second-generation Canadian settler, graphic designer, educator, researcher, and un/re/learner.
-His practice facilitates investigations—through both theoretical and practical modes of inquiry—into a critical understanding of how design is not merely a reactive or aesthetic discipline, but a constitutive force in the shaping of human becoming.
-His work aims to problematize, speculate, and visualize notions of agency, congruency, history, instrumentalism, and mediation for reorientation beyond current forms of practice.
+is the design practice of Trevor Embury—a second-generation Canadian settler, graphic designer, educator, researcher, and learner.
+His practice facilitates investigations through both theoretical and practical modes of inquiry into a critical understanding of how design is not merely a reactive or aesthetic discipline, but a constitutive force in the shaping of human becoming.
+In otherwords, design is every thing.